Queen Elizabeth National Park

 - Maramagambo forest is a natural reserve located in Bushenyi district commonly known for bat experience.
 The forest is a home for 7 primates, and you can explore the waterfall, trees, crater lakes like Nyamasingiri and kyasanduka while making your way to the forest.

 - Mweya peninsular, located on the northern bank of kazinga channel is a water body that joins Lake Edward and Lake George.
 There are a number of activities that you can engage in while in this sector like night game drives, boat cruises, and birding.

 - Kyambura gorge sector.
 This is also known as the valley of apes because of its thrilling numbers of primates with chimps as the most commonly seen apes here.
 The sector is located in the eastern part of Queen Elizabeth which allows activities like chimpanzee tracking, guided nature walks, and also birding.

 - Ishasha sector.
 This is one of the most popular sectors because of its rare tree-climbing lions that are thrilling to watch.
 The sector is located in the southwestern part of Queen Elizabeth national park.
 Visitors here can engage in game drives and bird watching as you enjoy the unique creatures only found in the Ishasha sector and Lake Manyara national park of Tanzania.

-What to do in queen Elizabeth national park?
+Activities to do in Queen Elizabeth national park!

 Chimpanzee tracking in Kyambura gorge.